Theories of International Security

-The course offers an introduction to the field of international security studies, the core theoretical concepts and perspectives in the discipline.
+The course offers an introduction to the field of international security studies and the core theoretical concepts and perspectives in the discipline.
 It will provide a comprehensive overview of theoretical approaches, from traditional realist theories, constructivist approaches, to normative approaches, and poststructuralist critiques.
 The theoretical part of the course will be supplemented by close examination of a range of traditional and new security issues, including the causes of war, humanitarian intervention, terrorism, and privatization of security.

 - Class and discussion participation: 10%

 - Three written essays of 1,200 words each (+/- 10%): 30% (10% each)

 - One oral presentation and a short written summary of the presentation’s main arguments (500 words, +/- 10%): 15%

 - Discussant for one presentation made by a colleague: 5%

 - Final take-home exam: 40%